 Magic is inherently connected with the night.
 Because it’s dark and this darkness reveals things in whole different aspects.
 Things change, the predators come out to hunt for prey.
 We have long associated night with mysteries and danger.
 I think these feelings and perceptions are remnants from the ancient times when people had to get stones and all sorts of cover to hide in their caves and to always have an active fireplace to keep the beasts out.

 People with magical powers

-Magician were never really equal with magicians and tricks are more strongly associated with wizardry than anything else.
-Still, magicians are ever present even today and they are still important parts of fairs, shows and even TV shows, even when we can sometimes reveal how they do a trick.
-Great magicians however, such as David Copperfield did unbelievable tricks to which the solution is yet to be found.
+Magician was never really equal with magicians and tricks are more strongly associated with wizardry than anything else.
+Still, magicians are ever-present even today and they are still important parts of fairs, shows, and even TV shows, even when we can sometimes reveal how they do a trick.
+Great magicians, however, such as David Copperfield did unbelievable tricks to which the solution is yet to be found.

 Witches and mediwitches

-Strongly connected with gypsies and the Greek mythological Oracle/Sybil by tradition prophetess or a fortune-teller is a profession which still flourishes today.
-In type it is also strongly connected to being a witch.
+Strongly connected with gypsies and the Greek mythological Oracle/Sybil by tradition prophetess or a fortune-teller is a profession that still flourishes today.
+In type, it is also strongly connected to being a witch.
 Prophetess is a woman who can see someone’s future and can make predictions, good or bad.
-The role of a prophetess it was an integral part of fairs from the middle Ages and it still is, even today, especially in the UK.
-Most people who deal with prediction have learned abilities to read the basic signs that reveals someone’s marital status, mental status and other factors, just like any good psychologist would do.
-The key things fortune tellers do includes palm reading, telling the future using cards and crystal ball among other methods.
+The role of a prophetess it was an integral part of fairs from the Middle Ages and it still is, even today, especially in the UK.
+Most people who deal with prediction have learned abilities to read the basic signs that reveal someone’s marital status, mental status, and other factors, just like any good psychologist would do.
+The key things fortune-tellers do include palm reading, telling the future using cards and crystal ball among other methods.